-My name is Wes.
+My name is Wes but my trail name is Cap'n, as in, "Oh Cap'n, my Cap'n!"
 I write and I hike.
 I also do other stuff but I'm not as good at those things.
-I'm going to be a teacher once I'm done with this crazy 2,200 mile walk thing.
+I'm going to be a high school English teacher once I'm done with this crazy 2,200 mile walk thing.
 I also like dogs but then again who doesn't?
 Check out my personal website at www.weswordbound.com

 It's hard to believe I leave for Georgia in six weeks.